plausible/docs/docs/troubleshoot-integration.md

 You can do so by following the instructions [in this guide](excluding.md).

+On WordPress?
+[Our Wordpress plugin](https://plausible.io/wordpress-analytics-plugin) excludes admin visits by default.

 ## Running an adblocker that blocks the Plausible script from being loaded?

 You can enable our custom domain integration which allows you to run the Plausible script as a first-party connection from your domain name.
 [See the instructions here](custom-domain.md).

+## Do you see wrong data in your countries report?

+Are you using Cloudflare and having your sites proxied?
+A proxy can override the remote IP which would lead to wrong geolocation data in your stats.
+Remove the proxy and make it just a DNS record in your Cloudflare settings to solve the issue.